quintsys/ga-exporter/README.md

 # ga-exporter
-Export some visitor information from Google Analytics using API v3
+Exports data about the origin of visits to a website from Google Analytics using API v3.